ibm-cloud-docs/vpc/bare_metal_server_create.md

 ## Creating a bare metal server by using the CLI
 {: #creating-using-cli}
+{: cli}

-Take the following steps to create a bare metal server by using the IBM Cloud CLI.
+Use the following steps to create a bare metal server by using the IBM Cloud CLI.

 ### Before you begin
 {: #cli-prereq}